Freelunch-AI/docs/README.md

 *Freelunch* is the **operating system for scaling startups**.

-A suite of software platforms that enable **startups to become unicorns without hiring**.
+A suite of software platforms that enable **startups to become unicorns without hiring more engineers**.

-The core platform is a **developer platform** for streamlining the entire SDLC.
+The core platform is a **developer platformas as an IDE** for streamlining the entire SDLC.

 ## Docs